 - Sign our solidarity pledge to show support for the Carrizo/Comecrudo Tribe and their struggle to protect their inherent rights – add your name below (or just hit “submit” if you’ve taken an action with us before and your information is already in the box) and keep scrolling to read the full pledge text!

-We, the undersigned, pledge our solidarity with the Carrizo/Comecrudo Tribe of Texas/Esto’k Gna, in their efforts to resist the violation of their territory and desecration of their sacred sites by the planned construction of three Liquified Natural Gas (LNG) export terminals.
+We, the undersigned, pledge our solidarity with the Carrizo/Comecrudo Tribe of Texas/Esto’k Gna, in their efforts to resist the violation of their territory and desecration of their Tribal lands by the planned construction of three Liquified Natural Gas (LNG) export terminals.
 As people of faith and conscience, we recognize the inherent rights of the Esto’k Gna as original inhabitants of the areas designated as construction zones for export terminals by the Texas LNG, Annova LNG, and Rio Grande LNG corporations.

-We honor the Tribe’s courage in resisting these harmful extractive projects, which expose countless community members to the risk of toxic pollutants, threaten jobs and livelihoods, and will contribute to fuelling the climate crisis.
+We honor the Tribe’s courage in resisting these harmful extractive projects, which expose countless community members to the risk of toxic pollutants, threaten jobs and livelihoods, and will contribute to fueling the climate crisis.
 The planned siting of these dangerous projects near the predominantly working class Latinx communities of Brownsville and Laguna Madre is a stark example of environmental racism.

-Finally, we commit to following the leadership of the Tribe and other Native communities in advancing a Just Transition away from polluting and extractive industries, and toward an economic system that honors the Earth and sustains life.
+Finally, we commit to following the leadership of the Tribe and other Native communities in advancing a just transition away from polluting and extractive industries, and toward an economic system that honors the Earth and sustains life.
 We pledge to respond to the Tribe’s calls for further actions and to act in a spirit of humility and followership, should this call arise.

 Photo Credit: Carrizo/Comecrudo Tribe of Texas Facebook page